 This mushroom pasta was inspired by our recent trip to Parma, Italy.
 Mushrooms were in season in the area, and every restaurant we went to seemed to have a mushroom special.
 Mushroom ravioli, mushroom spaghetti, mushroom soup, mushroom everything.
 Jack and I happen to love mushrooms, so I was itching to make this mushroom-lovers spaghetti once we got home.

 This recipe, obviously, starts with the mushrooms.
-I used sliced cremini mushrooms, but by all means, mix in other varieties such as chanterelle mushrooms or oyster mushrooms if you want to get crazy with your mushrooms.
+I used sliced cremini mushrooms, but by all means, mix in other varieties such as chanterelle mushrooms or oyster mushrooms if you want to get crazy.
 The rest of these ingredients – olive oil, garlic, herbs, and a touch of cashew cream with Dijon mustard – seem so simple, but they compliment the mushrooms in such a delicious way.
-Specifically, if you’ve never tried tarragon before it has an anise/licorice flavor that you might not love at first sniff, but it REALLY makes the deep savory flavor of the mushrooms pop.
+Specifically, if you’ve never tried tarragon before, it has an anise/licorice flavor that you might not love at first sniff, but it REALLY makes the deep savory flavor of the mushrooms pop.

-Now that the weather is cooling off, this is our kind of weeknight recipe.
-It’s quick to toss together, which is the beauty of pasta, but is also so yummy, satisfying, and very flexible.
+Now that the weather is cooling off, this mushroom pasta is our kind of weeknight recipe.
+It’s quick to toss together, which is the beauty of pasta, but it’s also yummy, satisfying, and very flexible.
 For example, if you don’t have tarragon and chives, rosemary and/or sage would be delicious… sub in gluten-free pasta if you want to, and there’s a vegan option (below) to use cashew cream instead of regular cream.
-Of course if you’re not vegan, top this with fresh Parmigiano-Reggiano because this recipe is inspired by Parma after all!
+Of course if you’re not vegan, top this with fresh Parmigiano-Reggiano, because this recipe is inspired by Parma after all!

 - 2 tablespoons extra-virgin olive oil